kkkgabriel/50.003ESC/documents/projectMeeting3/projectMeeting3.md

-  Test agent Dashboard( Idle time ) | Agent idles in website for a minute | Add 1 minute to idle time on dashboard Test chat features | Agent send message to caller | Caller receives a message from agent Test chat features | Caller sends message to Agent | Agents receives a message from caller test chat features | Agent opens char history | Previous messages available in history Test ability to rejects call | Caller maakes a call, agent rejects it | Rejection accepted, caller is still on queue test ability to accept calls | Caller makes a call, Agent accepts it | Connection success
+  Test agent Dashboard( Idle time ) | Agent idles in website for a minute | Add 1 minute to idle time on dashboard Test chat features | Agent send message to caller | Caller receives a message from agent Test chat features | Caller sends message to Agent | Agents receives a message from caller Test chat features | Agent opens char history | Previous messages available in history Test rerouting ability of agent | Agent clicks a button to reroute user to another agent, message sent by agent to user | User receives message from new agent
+  Test agent no longer connected to user after rerouting | Agent A clicks a button to reroute user to agent B, Agent A then sends a message to user | User cannot receive message from agent A
+  Test agent able to end conversation | Agent clicks a button to end conversation with user | diconnected conversation message pops up
+  Test disconnected converstation | Agent sends message to user | User cannot receive the message

   __User Interface__